qunitjs/qtap/ARCHITECTURE.md

     To avoid:
     - [Example 1](https://github.com/gruntjs/grunt-contrib-qunit/blob/v10.1.1/Gruntfile.js): This uses grunt-contrib-qunit, with node-connect and a hardcoded port.
 This made it easy to configure in Gruntfile.js, but also makes it likely to conflict with other projects the user may be working on locally.
     - [Example 2](https://github.com/qunitjs/qunit/blob/2.23.1/Gruntfile.js): This uses grunt-contrib-qunit, with node-connect and a configurable port.
 This allows the end-user to resolve a conflict by manually picking a different port.
 The user is however not likely to know or discover that this option exists, and is not likely to know what port to choose.
 The maintainer meanwhile has to come up with ad-hoc code to change the URLs.
 The `useAvailablePort` option of node-connect doesn't help since these two Grunt plugins are both configured declaratively, so while it could make node-connect use a good port, the other plugin wouldn't know about that ([workaround](https://github.com/qunitjs/qunit/commit/e77a763991a6330b68af5867cc5fccdb81edc7d0?w=1)).
 * Support applications that serve their own JS/CSS files, by letting them load source code, test suites, and the test HTML from their own URLs.
-This ensures you meaningfully test your source code witn the same bundler, and any generated or transformed files that your application would normally perform.
+This ensures you meaningfully test your source code with the same bundler, and any generated or transformed files that your application would normally perform.

   Why:
   - This avoids maintenance costs from having to support two bundlers (the prod one, and whatever a test runner like QTap might prescribe).